The Dallas Morning News: History

 Between 2003 and 2011, a tabloid-sized publication called Quick was published by The Dallas Morning News, which initially focused on general news in a quick-read, digest form, but in later years covered mostly entertainment and lifestyle stories.

-In late 2013, The Dallas Morning News ended its longtime newsgathering collaboration with previously-co-owned TV station WFAA.
+In late 2013, The Dallas Morning News ended its longtime news-gathering collaboration with previously co-owned TV station WFAA.
 The newspaper entered into a new partnership with KXAS at that time.

-Historically, the Morning News opinion section has tilted conservative, mirroring Texas′ drift to the Republican Party since the 1950s.
-However, on September 7, 2016 it endorsed Hillary Clinton for president, the first time it had recommended a Democrat for president since Franklin D. Roosevelt in 1940.
+Historically, the Morning News opinion section has tilted conservative, mirroring Texas' drift to the Republican Party since the 1950s.
+However, on September 7, 2016, it endorsed Hillary Clinton for president, the first time it had recommended a Democrat for president since Franklin D. Roosevelt in 1940.
 This came a day after it ran a scathing editorial declaring Republican candidate Donald Trump "not qualified to serve as president."
-It was the first time that the paper had refused to recommend a Republican since 1964.
-Then, in wake of the approaching 2018 midterm elections, the Morning News once again endorsed a Democratic candidate: Beto O'Rourke, the challenger to incumbent Senator Ted Cruz.
+It was the first time the paper had refused to recommend a Republican since 1964.
+Then, ahead of the 2018 midterm elections, the Morning News once again endorsed a Democratic candidate: Beto O'Rourke, the challenger to incumbent Senator Ted Cruz.
+In 2024, the Morning News endorsed Colin Allred and referenced Allred's bipartisanship and Cruz's divisiveness.

-In late 2016, it was announced that The Dallas Morning News would move away from its home of 68 years on Young Street, to a building on Commerce Street previously used by the Dallas Public Library for its downtown branch.
-The Commerce Street address is one-third the size of the Young Street complex.
-Reasons given for the move included technology innovations, fewer staff, as well as printing presses no longer co-located with the newsroom and main offices (printing is done now mainly at a facility in Plano, north of Dallas).Karen Robinson-Jacobs, "Dallas Morning News parent signs lease for crosstown move to Statler", The Dallas Morning News, January 2, 2017.
+In late 2016, The Dallas Morning News announced it would move away from its home of 68 years on Young Street to a much-smaller building on Commerce Street previously used as the Dallas Public Library's downtown branch.
+Reasons given for the move included technology innovations and fewer staff, as well as printing presses no longer co-located with the newsroom and main offices.Karen Robinson-Jacobs, "Dallas Morning News parent signs lease for crosstown move to Statler", The Dallas Morning News, January 2, 2017.
 Retrieved 2018-12-10.
 By December 2017, the move was completed.
-The former property at 508 Young was sold by October 2018 to a business partnership, which was looking into possible redevelopment opportunities for the complex,Claire Ballor, "Former home of Dallas Morning News to sell for $33M", Dallas Business Journal, October 30, 2018.
+The former property was sold in October 2018 to a business partnership, which was looking into possible redevelopment opportunities for the complex,Claire Ballor, "Former home of Dallas Morning News to sell for $33M", Dallas Business Journal, October 30, 2018.
 Retrieved 2018-12-10. but in December 2018 the partnership backed out of the deal.